DataDog/integrations-core/envoy/README.md

     [...]
 ```

-## Compatibility

-The Envoy check is compatible with all platforms.

 ## Data Collected

 ### Metrics

 See [metadata.csv](https://github.com/DataDog/integrations-core/blob/master/envoy/metadata.csv) for a list of metrics provided by this check.

 See [metrics.py](https://github.com/DataDog/integrations-core/blob/master/envoy/datadog_checks/envoy/metrics.py) for a list of tags sent by each metric.

 ### Events